 In partnership with Kielder Observatory, the Northumberland Archives, Woodhorn Museum, and the University of Newcastle, The Northumberland Space Programme brings together experimental composer Andy Ingamells and c.30 local SEND, PPG and/or EAL school children.

-Together, Andy and the pupils will set off on a journey to explore space and history.
-They will create a piece of musical storytelling based on stories found in the Northumberland Archives – all to do with Northumberland’s connection to the final frontier, as the country’s darkest county.
+Together, Andy and the pupils set off on a journey to explore space and history.
+They create a piece of musical storytelling based on stories found in the Northumberland Archives – all to do with Northumberland’s connection to the final frontier, as the country’s darkest county.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.